Flamenco, Tango and Wine in One Night is a Carnaval del Sol event featuring performances by Vancouver flamenco and tango dancers on Granville Island.

 Flamenco and Tango Dancing in Vancouver

 A popular event during Vancouver’s annual Carnaval del Sol Latin festival each year is Flamenco, Tango and Wine in One Night.
-In 2021 it took place on the evening of September 25th.
-The venue was Performance Works at 1218 Cartwright Street on Granville Island.
+In also 2022 it takes place during Latin American Heritage Month on the evening of October 27th.
+The venue is Performance Works at 1218 Cartwright Street on Granville Island.

-In addition to the dance workshops and performances, wine and beer are available for sale at the event.
+In addition to the dance performances, wine and beer are available for sale at the event.
+On October 27th there is also Spanish food from Arc Iberico Imports available for purchase.

 Flamenco & Tango Workshop

 The Flamenco & Tango Workshop is an opportunity to learn about the techniques and history of a couple of famous dances.
-In 2021 it was presented by Mozaico Flamenco and Argentine Tango Lab.
+In 2022 it’s presented by Mozaico Flamenco and Argentine Tango Lab.

-At the event in 2021 there was a presentation about flamenco dancing.
-This was followed by a workshop about the art and history of tango.
-Attendees learned about how the two dances developed as well as some of the techniques and etiquette.
+At the event you’ll learn about both flamenco and tango dancing.
+Attendees learn about how the two dances developed as well as some of the techniques and etiquette.
+The night also includes lots of amazing dance performances!
+It’s a great event!
+The dancing is phenomenal!

 Flamenco, Tango and Wine in One Night